rebryant/pgbddq-artifact/README.txt

 superclean:
   Delete all generated files, including the benchmark data

-4. Results
+4. Interpreting the Results

 The following shows the printout generated for the benchmark.
 These were measured on a 3.0 GHz Intel Core i7-9700 CPU running Linux.

 The column headings are:

   Proof: Proof type.
 Either DUAL, SAT (satsifaction), or REF
          (refutation).

   Result: Was the formula true or false

   N: Size of board

   I Cls: Input clauses

   T Cls: Total clauses

   Solve: Elapsed time (in seconds) used by the solver.

   Qproof: Elapsed time (in seconds) used by the checker qchecker.py.

   Qrat: Elapsed time (in seconds) used by the checker qrat-trim.

 Here are the results with the solver generating QPROOF proof files:
 ****************************************************************